Children may not like mistakes, but they can learn so much from them. Learn how to teach kids to embrace mistakes and

 Mistakes also force us to focus on the process, not the final outcome.
 We’ve all heard the importance of the journey, instead of trying to get to the end by any means necessary.
 You wouldn’t want your child to push other kids aside just so she can get to the finish line first.

 Mistakes can also act as an encouragement for kids not to give up.
 Part of raising a resilient child is developing the grit to keep getting up after every fall.
-And finally, mistakes help her find solutions and are part of the learning process.
-Instead of feeling defeated, she’ll see where she could improve or change.
+And finally, mistakes help him find solutions and are part of the learning process.
+Instead of feeling defeated, he’ll see where he could improve or change.

 How to teach kids to embrace mistakes

 That said, the benefits of learning from mistakes doesn’t always make them any easier to experience.
 No child wants to see someone else make basket after basket while she can’t get the ball through the hoop even once.
 No doubt: the mistakes themselves aren’t exactly pleasant.

 Still, we can teach kids to make the most of them, to see them in a positive light.
 We can change how we talk about and react when they make mistakes, and highlight their benefits.

 So, how can we help kids embrace mistakes?
-Watch the video or read the tips below to learn how:
+Read the tips below to learn how:

 1. Show that mistakes can teach us lessons

 Mistakes can teach your child so much, from where she can improve to what she shouldn’t do again.
 Rather than treating mistakes as something to avoid, show her all that she can learn from them.
 After all, rarely do we reach our accomplishments on the first try, and no great figures got to the top in one day.

 Instead, we learn from our blunders, especially when they force us to grow into better versions of ourselves and develop self-confidence.
 They show us the steps we shouldn’t do or how to do them differently and reveal what works and the tactics we should reconsider.